NightFright2k19/doom_sbardef/README.md

 - **Vitals**: Health, armor, ammo and keys.
 For all HUDs.<br>
 - **Mugshot**: Animated face.
 Featured in Nightdive, Eternity I and DSDA II/III.<br>
 - **Ammo overview**: Amount of ammo available for each weapon.
 Partial in Nightdive and DSDA III (no max amounts), full in Crispy, Eternity and DSDA I+II.<br>
 - **Arms**: Available weapons.
 2-7 in Crispy, 1-7 in DSDA III, otherwise 1-9.
 Either arranged as a square (Crispy, Nightdive) or a single line (Eternity, Boom, DSDA, PrBoom+).
-Chainsaw and Super Shotgun shown as "8" and "9" in the Arms panel ("9" not in Doom 1).
-DSDA II splits the display into three slot-grouped panels (1-2-8 / 3-4-9 / 5-6-7).
+Chainsaw and Super Shotgun shown as "8" and "9" in the Arms panel.
+DSDA II splits the display into two slot-grouped panels (1-2-3-8-9 / 4-5-6-7).
 A switch between panels occurs whenever a weapon of a different panel is selected.
 DSDA III indicates Chainsaw through a lit "1" in slot 1 and possession of both shotguns with a fully lit "3".<br><br>

 **Indicators:**
 - **Armor type**: Level of damage absorption.
 Shown explicitly as percentage in Crispy, Nightdive and Doom 64.
 Otherwise, armor number is usually recolored (green: 33%, blue: 50%).
 In Eternity II and PrBoom+, the armor icon changes instead.<br>